xy-huang/terraform-oci/README.md

 ***Note: Be careful to ensure that your account does not exceed the always-free capacity when you create or modify OCI resources in your account.
 It's better to review your billing report monthly(daily) to avoid unexpected costs.***

 ### Create OCI Object Storage & Archive Storage Bucket
-By default the terraform state file defined in `backend.tf` will be stored in OCI Object Storage & Archive Storage Bucket, and terraform will use this bucket as AWS S3 compatible backend.
+By default the terraform state file defined in `[backend.tf](backend.tf)` will be stored in OCI Object Storage & Archive Storage Bucket, and terraform will use this bucket as AWS S3 compatible backend.

-Navigate to `Nevigation menu -> Object Storage -> Buckets`, click on `Create Bucket`, and then fill in the required information to create the bucket `bucket_name`.
+Navigate to `Nevigation menu -> Object Storage -> Buckets`, click on `Create Bucket`, and then fill in the required information to create the bucket `bucket_name`. ***You can also use existing bucket.***

 After that, click the bucket and get the `Namespace` value.